Gaza doctors face challenge after birth of conjoined twins

-GAZA Palestinian surgeons in the Gaza Strip were discussing medical options on Wednesday after the unexpected birth of conjoined twins - baby girls who share one heart and one body.
+GAZA (Reuters) - Palestinian surgeons in the Gaza Strip were discussing medical options on Wednesday after the unexpected birth of conjoined twins - baby girls who share one heart and one body.

 "We thought they were twins and we would have no problem, but we discovered that it is a Siamese baby," said Hanan Al-Wade, a paediatrician at Al Shifa, Gaza City's main hospital.